tplatt37/aws-todo-app/README.md

 For production deployment:

 1. Use environment variables from your hosting provider (Vercel, AWS Amplify, etc.)
-2. Consider using IAM roles instead of access keys
+2. Consider using IAM roles (Via Instance Profile for EC2) instead of access keys
 3. Enable HTTPS
-4. Implement authentication/authorization
+4. Implement authentication/authorization (Perhaps via Cognito)
 5. Set up monitoring and alerting
 6. Configure backup strategies for DynamoDB